Ctrl-C, Ctrl-V. Rinse, repeat.

 ARCH.2003.32, Rendition: 803854

-Additionally, there is a public lecture scheduled for Friday, November 9, at 4 P.M. in the Fogg Art Museum's Large Lecture Hall, where Dr. Benjamin Rowland will give an illustrated lecture on "Bird and Flower Painting in China and the West."
+Public Lecture: Announces a public lecture on Friday, November 9, at 4 P.M. in the Large Lecture Hall of the Fogg Art Museum.
+Dr. Benjamin Rowland will give an illustrated lecture on "Bird and Flower Painting in China and the West."

 The image shows a page from a publication or bulletin related to the Fogg Art Museum at Harvard University, dated November 6, 1951.
 The page is titled "CURRENT EXHIBITIONS" and lists various art exhibitions and gallery talks scheduled at the museum.
 Here is a detailed description: